Alfalfa

 are a good source of protein, fiber, and vitamin C. A 3 oz. serving contains only 30 calories.

-Uses: Perfect for many asian dishes.
-Best when lightly cooked.
+Uses: Perfect for many Asian dishes such as pad Thai, fried rice, chow fun… Best when lightly cooked.

 Mustard